-The incident involves an adult

-- There is reason to believe that a young person has been coerced, blackmailed or groomed, or if there are concerns about their capacity to consent (for example, owing to special educational needs) - What the DSL knows about the images or videos suggests the content depicts sexual acts which are unusual for the young person's developmental stage, or are violent - The imagery involves sexual acts and any pupil in the images or videos is under 13 - The DSL has reason to believe a pupil is at immediate risk of harm owing to the sharing of nudes and semi-nudes (for example, the young person is presenting as suicidal or self-harming) - 16.3 If none of the above apply then the DSL, in consultation with the headteacher and other members of staff as appropriate, may decide to respond to the incident without involving the police or children's social care.
+- The incident involves an adult - There is reason to believe that a young person has been coerced, blackmailed, or groomed, or if there are concerns about their capacity to consent (for example, owing to special educational needs) - What the DSL knows about the images or videos suggests the content depicts sexual acts which are unusual for the young person's developmental stage, or are violent - The imagery involves sexual acts and any pupil in the images or videos is under 13 - The DSL has reason to believe a pupil is at immediate risk of harm owing to the sharing of nudes and semi-nudes (for example, the young person is presenting as suicidal or self-harming) - 16.3 If none of the above apply then the DSL, in consultation with the headteacher and other members of staff as appropriate, may decide to respond to the incident without involving the police or children's social care.
 The decision will be made and recorded in line with the procedures set out in this policy.
-Advice can be sought from the CYC MASH team in all incidences.

-17 Children missing from education
+17 Children who are absent from education

-- 17.1 A child going missing from education is a potential indicator of abuse or neglect.
-Where a child is reported to be missing education we will comply with our statutory duty to inform the local authority of any pupil who falls within the reporting notification requirements outlined in Children Missing Education Statutory guidance for local authorities (DfE September 2016) and follow the City of York Council's guidance on this issue.
-Mark Smith LA School Attendance Adviser can be contacted via 07789 396 242 or email: mark.smith@york.gov.uk - 17.2 Children who are absent, abscond or go missing during the school day are vulnerable and at potential risk of abuse, neglect, CSE or CCE including involvement in county lines.
-School and college staff members must follow the school's or college's procedures for dealing with children who are absent/ go missing, particularly on repeat occasions, to help identify the risk of abuse and neglect including sexual abuse or exploitation and to help prevent the risks of their going missing in future. - 17.3 Admin colleagues within school will liaise regularly with Mark Smith at City of York Council regarding children who move to different schools or move internationally.
+- 17.1 A child who is absent as well as missing from education is a potential indicator of abuse or neglect.
+Where a child is reported to be missing education we will comply with our statutory duty to inform the local authority of any pupil who falls within the reporting notification requirements outlined in Children Missing Education Statutory guidance for local authorities (DfE September 2016) and follow the CYC Children's Services LA procedure. - 17.2 Children who are absent, abscond or go missing during the school day are vulnerable and at potential risk of abuse, neglect, CSE or CCE including involvement in county lines.
+School and college staff members must follow the school's or college's procedures for dealing with children who are absent/ go missing, particularly on repeat occasions, to help identify the risk of abuse and neglect including sexual abuse or exploitation and to help prevent the risks of their going missing in future (see Appendix 10). - 17.3 Admin colleagues within school will liaise regularly with Mark Smith at City of York Council regarding children who move to different schools or move internationally.
 All cases will be monitored in line with CYC policy and guidance.
+A 'Missing Children in Education' register is kept by the admin team.